am-kantox/cloister/stuff/configuration.md

   # listener to be called when the ring is changed
   listener: MyApp.Listener,            # default: Stub

-  # monitor to handle ring changes
+  # monitor to handle ring changes / don’t override
   monitor: MyApp.Monitor,              # default: Stub

   # monitor options to pass to a monitor when created